danieltjw/aifutures/README.md

 ---

-# Superintelligent AI
+# Artificial Super Intelligence

-Should an AI be able to reach a human-like intelligence (some believe this to be impossible), it will likely achieve superintelligence next by:
+Should an AI be able to reach a human-like intelligence (some believe this to be impossible), it will likely achieve super intelligence next by:

 1. Significantly improve its own algorithm and architecture
 2. Invent new substrates and materials to run on